TwoTurtles/photo-gallery/README.md

 # photo-gallery
-> Photo gallery displaying random photos
+> Photo gallery displaying random photos using transitions

 > Best viewed on tablet or desktop